 What products do Chinese consumers tend to purchase on Tmall?

-Health, fitness and sports attract Tmall customers.
-Electronic devices and technology brands interest them as well as 47% of tmall.com customers like to follow up on new technology.
+In terms of product categories, Health, fitness, and sports are fairing well with the app’s customers.
+Electronic devices and technology international brands interest them as well, as 47% of customers like to follow up on new technology.

-Increasing brand lists bring more luxury products choices on Tmall such as Alexander Wang, Prada, Cartier, and Isabel Marant.
-Christina Fontana, the director of fashion and luxury at Alibaba Europe, claimed that Tmall is China’s leading customer engagement platform, from its content curation to its range of brands.
+Increasing brand lists bring more luxury product choices to the marketplace such as Alexander Wang, Prada, Cartier, and Isabel Marant.
+Christina Fontana, the director of fashion and luxury at Alibaba Europe, claimed that Tmall is China’s leading customer engagement platform, from its content curation to its range of international brands.

 Which Products categories are a good fit for Tmall Global?

-As shown in the survey report, Food (55%), Cosmetics (49%), and Shoes, Bags & Fashion (48%) were purchased the most in cross-border-eCommerce during 2017-2018.
-Chinese customers tend to value foreign brands in health, beauty, and babycare categories with a belief of higher quality(67%).
+As shown in the survey report, Food (55%), Cosmetics (49%), Shoes, Bags & Fashion (48%) were purchased the most in cross-border e-Commerce during 2017-2018.
+Chinese customers tend to value foreign brands in health, beauty, and baby care categories with a belief in higher quality(67%).